Book Now!

 • Work mistakes and poor performance

-All of these can be prevented when we learn how to manage time and prioritze our responsibilities.
+All of these can be prevented by learning to manage time and prioritize our responsibilities.

 Time Management

 Time management is a helpful executive functioning tool when prioritizing and completing tasks.
-However, it is a bit of a tricky concept because we cannot “manage” or control time.
-Time will occur with or without us.
-So, time management really refers to what we do with the time we have and how we complete different tasks given the time constraints.
+However, it is a bit tricky because we cannot “manage” or control time.
+Time will occur whether or not we are here.
+So, time management refers to how we use the time we have and how we complete tasks given the time constraints.

 Managing Responsibilities

-When we have several things on our to-do lists, it can become difficult to prioritize various tasks.
-When we are un able to prioritize tasks, we can be come overwhelmed and unable to manage time, deadlines, and deliverables.
-Learning the difference between importance and urgency can be an extremely beneficial skill to develop.
+When we have several items on our to-do lists, it can be difficult to prioritize tasks.
+When we are unable to prioritize tasks, we can become overwhelmed and unable to manage time, deadlines, and deliverables.
+Learning the difference between importance and urgency can be an extremely beneficial skill.

 Importance

-Importance refers to our internal reflections as to whether something has meaning to us.
+Importance refers to our internal reflections on whether something has meaning for us.
 This is a personal value we place on tasks.
-What one person views as important, someone else might now.
+What one person views as important, someone else might not.
 For example, different people may place different levels of importance on household chores.
-Someone may view cleaning their room as high importance; whereas, someone else might view as less important than doing laundry.
+Someone may view cleaning their room as highly important, whereas someone else might view it as less important than doing laundry.

 Urgency